retaildevcrews/loderunner/README.md

   - Or on the status bar click on the `# tests` icon to go to the test explorer
 - Click `Run` &#9658; button to start any test

-### To run unit/integration tests from  command line
+### To run unit/integration tests from the command line

 ```bash
 # cd into test directory